kawansoft/SympleGit-Java/README.md

 <version>1.0</version>
 ```

+***Note:** As of January 18, we are waiting for Atlassian/Jira to validate our new project.
+Consequently, the Symplegit Maven artifact is not yet available.
+We apologize for this inconvenience.
+Please stay tuned for a couple of days.*

 ## Why Choose SympleGit Over JGit?

 [JGit](https://www.eclipse.org/jgit/) is an excellent Java implementation of Git, richly featured and well-regarded for its clean and fluent API.